amateurd/UnityNativeEdit/README.md

 ## Usage
 1. Simply copy the files in `release/NativeEditPlugin` into your existing unity project asset folder.
-2. If using Unity >= 5.6 make sure that your Plugins/Android/AndroidManifest.xml defines
+2. If using Unity 5.6.0 or 5.6.1, make sure that your Plugins/Android/AndroidManifest.xml defines
     ```
     <activity android:name="com.bkmin.android.UnityPlayerNotOnTopActivity"
        android:label="@string/app_name">